Overactive Bladder and Your Smile

 Halitosis (bad breath) can also develop if the mouth is dry.
-This is due to a buildup of odorous particles inside the mouth, around the teeth, and under the gums.
-Take care not to cover this up with a mouthwash, as many over the counter rinses contain alcohol and will only dry your mouth out more.
+This is due to a buildup of odorous particles inside the mouth, around the teeth and under the gums.
+Take care not to cover this up with mouthwash, as many over-the-counter rinses contain alcohol and will only dry your mouth out more.
 Instead, choose an alcohol-free rinse, or just a few drops of essential oils in a cup of water to rinse with.
 Remember that oral hygiene is the first step to removing these odorous bacteria, and it should be the most important step.
 That being said, using essential oils after brushing can leave your mouth feeling fresh and minty for a few hours.
-Just be careful not to use too much, otherwise it may create a burning sensation.
+Just be careful not to use too much, otherwise, it may create a burning sensation.

 It Can Cause Discomfort

 Xerostomia can make your mouth uncomfortable during the day, or even make it feel painful to eat food.
 Do your best to keep your mouth lubricated by drinking plenty of water, chewing gum with xylitol to help spur new saliva production (as well as deter decay), and ask your dentist about lubricating mouth rinses.
 Some patients do like these types of rinses, but other people find them too “slimy” for their preferences.